Moduvo/moduvo-backend/README.md

 # MODUVO Key Authentication System

+> [!IMPORTANT]
+> This software is protected by copyright law.
+Removal of attribution or MODUVO credits will result in immediate DMCA takedown.

+> [!WARNING]
+> Commercial use requires proper attribution to MODUVO.
+Failure to comply will result in license termination.

+> [!NOTE]
+> For authorized rebranding, you must include "Based on MODUVO Auth System" in your documentation and UI.

 IMPORTANT: USAGE REQUIREMENTS
-- Must maintain MODUVO attribution in all copies
-- Cannot remove watermarks from generated keys
+- Rebranding is allowed but must credit "Based on MODUVO Auth System"
-- Commercial use requires written permission
+- Commercial use permitted with proper attribution
+- Source code must maintain MODUVO copyright notices
-- Failure to comply will result in DMCA takedown
+- Failure to provide attribution will result in license termination

 Copyright (c) 2025 MODUVO.
 All rights reserved.
 Licensed under the MIT License.